Daniel-KM/Omeka-plugin-UniversalViewer/README.md

     ));
 ```

 All mechanisms share the same arguments and all of them are optional.
-For the
-selection of the record, the order of priority is: "id", "record" / "type",
-"item", "collection", current record.

 If collections are organized hierarchically with the plugin [CollectionTree], it
 will be used to build manifests for collections.